pedrocrisp/Wetlab-Protocols/RiboZero.md

 # RiboZero for Illumina Truseq Stranded RNAseq Kit

 *Half reactions protocol*

 *Used when Ribo-Zero kit is purchased seperately, in combination with the Truseq mRNA kit (instead of the total RNA kit)*

 Adapted from Ribo-Zero Magnetic Kits Guide Rev A and TruSeq Stranded Total RNA Guide Rev E

 ## Prepare RNA
 1. Prepare 1 ug (or up to 2.5 ug) of DNase treated RNA and confirm quality using GXII or other capilary gel electrophoresis (eg Bioanalyzer or RNA gel + Qubit).
-  * *It is important to accuratly determine concentration for correct adjustment of rRNA removal solution ratio to sample*

 ## Prepare Beads
-1. Per reaction place 112.5 ul bead aliquit in RNase free tube/plate and place on magnet for 1 min or until solution clears
+1. Per reaction place 112.5 ul bead aliquot in RNase free tube/plate and place on magnet for 1 min or until solution clears
 2. Aspirate supertatant, remove from magnet and resuspend in 225 ul RNase free water.
 3. Repeat for a total of 2 washes
 4. Aspirate water and resuspend in 32.5 ul of Magnetic bead resuspension solution, vortex or pipette to homogonise.